Darscheid: History

 Over the next few decades, growth continued.
 The Lower Village swelled until it reached the railway track, a railway goods station opened, followed by a sawmill in 1919, there was electric light in 1921 and a public water supply by 1927.
 Between 1923 and 1924, three new bakehouses were built to afford the villagers a place to bake their bread.
 This was an important institution in those days, as people seldom had ovens in their own homes.
 Darscheid discovered tourism in 1924 when the youth hostel was opened.

 A census on 16 June 1933 showed that there were 409 inhabitants in Darscheid.
 At about this time, Adolf Hitler came to power in Germany and the Third Reich began.
 The onset of the Second World War depleted the ranks of working men as they were called into the Wehrmacht; jobs were taken over by women and older men.
 Also put to work were prisoners of war, both men and women, from Russia, France and Poland, who worked the land.
 Most of these were billeted with local families in the hope that the local husbands and sons fighting in the war would be well supplied by people in the occupied lands.

 After the war, agriculture began to lose its economic importance as the flight to the cities began.
 By about 1997, the last locally owned agricultural business was forsaken by its owner, and all farming in Darscheid is now handled by a large company.
 Furthermore, the old youth hostel closed in 1976 after 50 years and the building now houses a home for emotionally needy adults, as does the old railway station.
 This service is run by the Weggemeinschaft Vulkaneifel.

-The railway itself is still in use, but there are now only hourly local trains in the summer months.
+The railway itself is still in use, but only hourly local trains are now in the summer months.
 For a decade, between January 1991 and early 2001, there was no passenger service at all.